TrenchBoot/linux/Documentation/x86/secure-launch.rst

 ap_wake_block_size     Size of the ap_wake_block.
 A minimum of 16384b (4x4K pages) is required.
 evtlog_addr            Pre-launch allocated memory block for the TPM event log.
 The event
-                       log is formatted both by the pre-launch environment and the SINIT ACM. his block is validated by the MLE before use. evtlog_size            Size of the evtlog_addr block. mle_scratch            Scratch area used post-launch by the MLE kernel.
+                       log is formatted both by the pre-launch environment and the SINIT ACM.
+This block is validated by the MLE before use. evtlog_size            Size of the evtlog_addr block. mle_scratch            Scratch area used post-launch by the MLE kernel.
 Fields: